apple/GCGC/src/notebooks/README.md

 - plot
 - column
 - column_timing
-- max_percentage_values : a list of the max heapsize in MB for each of the passed lists for gc_event_dataframes. (coming soon!
+- max_heapsize_list : a list of the max heapsize in MB for each of the passed lists for gc_event_dataframes. (coming soon!
 Automatic detection of the max heapsize!)
 - line_graph

 ---